sinadadmand/CAIR_EMIP/README.md

 in which r is a numeral given to each residue, t is the total number of residues, p_r is the relative frequency of rth residue in the protein.

 # CAIR comparisons through the tree of life
-After running the [R code](https://github.com/synaptic-proteolab/CAIR_EMIP/tree/master/R_codes/CAIR_comparisons/CAIR%20comparison%20violin%20plots/Violin%20Plots.R) for comparison of phyla CAIRs all through the tree of life, the below figure would be obtained.
-The significance test is the [Brunner-Munzel test](https://www.sciencedirect.com/science/article/abs/pii/S0167947306001885) (or known as Generalized Wilcoxon test) as the phyla CAIRs are negatively-skewed, unbalanced and heteroscedastic.
+<p align="justify">After running the <a href="https://github.com/synaptic-proteolab/CAIR_EMIP/tree/master/R_codes/CAIR_comparisons/CAIR%20comparison%20violin%20plots/Violin%20Plots.R">R code</a> for comparison of phyla CAIRs all through the tree of life, the below figure would be obtained.
+The significance test is the <a href="https://www.sciencedirect.com/science/article/abs/pii/S0167947306001885">Brunner-Munzel test</a> (or known as Generalized Wilcoxon test) as the phyla CAIRs are negatively-skewed, unbalanced and heteroscedastic.</p>
 <img src="Figures/Figure1.jpg" height="1400">

 # The Mutual Information of Proteins (EMIP)